thepost/FUMVC/README.md

 ## Description

 FUMVC is a library to demonstrate and provide common architectural abstractions in a very lean way, based on a clean and minimal MVC.
-Its usage is embedded in the **Fundamentals of MVC**, hence FUMVC ;)
+Its usage is embedded in the **Fundamentals of MVC**, and is intended to demonstrate how elegant MVC can be despite the FU animosity towards it, hence FUMVC ;)

 Initially focuses on Core Data, specifically a Model Controller using generics to reduce boilerplate code in Core Data CRUD operations.